JordanMarr/SqlHydra/README.md

 // `experiments.mood` is the generated enum, and "experiments.mood" is the "{schema}.{enum}".
 Npgsql.NpgsqlConnection.GlobalTypeMapper.MapEnum<experiments.mood>(nameof experiments.mood) |> ignore
 ```
+💥 `Npgsql` v8.0.0 fails when inserting an enum.

 ### Support for Postgres Arrays
 SqlHydra.Cli supports `text[]` and `integer[]` column types.